 - = $850,000 rounded to nearest $50,000

-In the example, Alex didn’t have any life insurance, so the full $850,000 was considered her life insurance coverage gap, and she went out to get a policy for that total amount.
-Then in twenty years, if she has acquired enough liquid assets to cover the debts and income replacement, she may choose to forego life insurance completely.
+In the example, Alex didn’t have any life insurance, so the full $850,000 was considered her life insurance coverage gap.
+In twenty years, if she has acquired enough liquid assets to cover the debts and income replacement, she may choose to forego life insurance completely.

-What kind of life insurance is right for you?
+What kind of life insurance is right for my family?

 Generally speaking, term life insurance is the way to go.
 Term life insurance is the easiest type of life insurance to secure, easiest to understand, easiest to work with, and it is the most affordable.